BoutonJones.com

 The first of three visually identical PDF documents

-Untagged PDFs contain true text but they can't be navigated.
+Untagged PDFs contain true text but lack semantic formatting which means they can't be navigated.
 Screen readers can read the content but they can't find the headers or the lists.
 The tags have been stripped from the document.

 Question: when is a PDF with text an "untagged" document?